OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: ShotListData.JPG

-A Shot List is a group of shots stored in a node tree data-block.
-This structure allows for sharing shots across scenes and blender files.
+A Shot List is a group of Shots stored in a node tree data-block.
+This structure allows for sharing Shots across scenes and blender files.
 A new editor type is created respectively and where new list overview nodes will become available with the development of Shot Manager 2.0.1+ .
 When starting on a new project, click New to create and link a Shot List to the active scene.

 Creating a Shot
 ---------------

 .. image:: ModesPopup.JPG

-When making your first shot, you'll see a popup with a few parameters.
+When making your first Shot, you'll see a popup with a few parameters.
 These options can always be changed at a later point.
-* **MODE: Still Images**, This is ideal if you expect each shot to be a still frame.
-All new frames will inherit this mode but can be overridden per shot in the shot's properties.
+* **MODE: Still Images**, This is ideal if you expect each Shot to be a still frame.
+All new frames will inherit this mode but can be overridden per Shot in the Shot's properties.
 Still Image inheritance can be toggled in the Default Shot's properties.
-* **Preset Base**, Assign a previously saved shot preset to all new shots, this will also add any missing shot properties.
+* **Preset Base**, Assign a previously saved Shot preset to all new Shots, this will also add any missing Shot properties.
 Built-in presets offer more advanced workflow options and utilise Rules and Macros.
                 The preset base can be changed in the Settings tab, note that Rules will still be active and need to be deleted manually if not required.

 When making a new Shotlist, three components will be created.
 A new **Shot List** node-tree data-block, a **Default Shot** and a regular **Shot**.